Dragonheart (franchise): Themes

 The most prominent themes that the Dragonheart series explores are sacrifice, honor, courage, and conquering evil.
 The films also explore knighthood and chivalry through the Old Code.

 The films show some humans and dragons with good intentions, but they backfire and cause suffering, forcing them to own up to their choices and confront thoughts and beliefs they have long avoided.
-The dragons often act as the humans' guiding light and moral compass, even if they don't start on ideal terms.
+The dragons often act as the humans' guiding light and moral compass, even if they do not start on ideal terms.
 The humans they meet are in a tough place in their lives and have lost their way, close to giving up on life, falling prey to their dark impulses after suffering tragedy or becoming disillusioned by others' corruption or lack of idealism.
 Spending time with the dragon and befriending it inspires the humans to reaffirm their faith in people, make the right choices, and choose the right path, though it sometimes requires both species to make personal sacrifices to rectify their mistakes and restore peace.